-Folks have been trying to authenticate this passage, to no avail, ever since it was first foisted on the American public around 1959-60.
+As it turns out, folks have been trying to authenticate the passage, to no avail, ever since it was first foisted on the American public around 1959-60.
 The late Rep. Morris Udall chronicled his own efforts to do so in an article published in The New Republic some 46 years ago.
 Among other dead ends, his query to the Library of Congress yielded this reply:

 We have searched the Legislative Reference Service files, checked all the standard reference works on quotations by Khrushchev, and consulted with the Slavic division of the Library of Congress, the Department of State, and the US Information Agency, in an attempt to determine the authenticity of this quotation.
 From none of these sources were we able to produce evidence that Khrushchev actually made such a statement.